davecoll3/GotNoBeans/README.md

 &nbsp;

-## User Requirements and Expectations
+## User Requirements

-### Requirements
+* Appealing visual presentation that enhances the user experience.
 * Familiar and intuitive design that negates any learning curve.
+* Feedback when interacting with the site that is also instructive.
+* Color choices for links and buttons should be familar and logical.
 * A reactive site that is user friendly and well presented on all types of device and screen sizes.
 * Adequate levels of color contrast across the site that presents content in an accessible and easy to read manner.
-  * Appealing visual presentation that enhances the user experience.
-  * Full CRUD functionality
-    * Create: registered users can create new dictionary terms.
-    * Read: all users can read dictionary terms and definitions.
-    * Update: registered users can update their own entries.
-    * Delete: registered users can delete their own entries.

-### Expectations

-  * Feedback when interacting with the site that is also instructive.
-  * Color choices for links and buttons should be familar and logical.

 &nbsp;

 ## Design

-### Imagery
+### Image
-* A...
+* A large colorful image showing a selection of coffee brewers is used as a background for the site homepage.
+The image itself is visually appealing while also making a direct link to the products sold on the site.
+This immediately demonstrates to the user the purpose of the site and is ovelayed with a 'Shop Now' which encourages them to view the products on offer.
+The tagline of "You do the brew, we'll do the beans" is used to convey that the site specailses in brewing equipment rather than coffee itself.

 ### Color Scheme
 * Black (#000)...

 ### Fonts